MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-28-hidden-complexity-of-ruby.md

 we call this the `N+1` problem.
 This article is not going to discuss the `N+1` problem but conceptually, it means more unnecessary database calls and performance issues.

 What I am trying to say is that developers new to Ruby or Rails may have abused the simplicity that `ruby` offers.
 This is just one of the many problems that `ruby` developers has to be aware of.
 No wonder that there are a lot of `Ruby on Rails is dead.` and `Ruby on Rails does not scale.` articles showing up on the web and it really creeps me up.

 It's about time to step up and stop blaming `ruby` for whatever problems that we have.
-Because it is a language that scales and performs very well just like any other languages and we just need to be aware of it.
+Because it is a language that scales and performs very well just like any other languages.

-Understand how Ruby's GC works.

-Learn how to benchmark effectively.

-Know when and when not to use `ActiveRecord` for your queries.
+We can start by understanding how Ruby's GC works.
+Or learn how to benchmark effectively.
+Let's know when and when not to use `ActiveRecord` for our queries and many more!

-And lastly, make it simple.
+Make it simple.